This blog has been quiet for a while. Sorry about that.

 Each episode also includes a special ‘goodbye’ for each guest… how could they refuse Andrew’s offer of help?

 Curious?
-Then either search your favourite podcast platform for ‘The Family Histories Podcast’ (it’s on Apple Podcasts, Google Podcasts, Spotify, Stitcher, Podchaser etc) or alternatively just pick a platform from the list here: https://li.sten.to/familyhistoriespodcast
+Then either search your favourite podcast platform for ‘The Family Histories Podcast’ (it’s on Apple Podcasts, Google Podcasts, Spotify, Stitcher, Podchaser etc) or alternatively you can find a list of platforms at The Family Histories Podcast website

-Listening and subscribing is all free, and if you’ve been listening, then it would be great if you could leave a review – especially on Apple Podcasts or Podchaser, as a review left on those sites boosts the podcast’s visibility and then helps other potential listeners to find the show…. and maybe find their family too.
+Listening and subscribing is free, and unlike most podcasts, this one is free from advertising and funding requests.
+If you have been listening, then it would be great if you could leave a review on your podcast platform of choice (where possible) – especially on Apple Podcasts, Spotify, or Podchaser, as a review left on those sites boosts the podcast’s visibility and then helps other potential listeners to find the show…. and maybe find their family too.

 Thank you, Andrew.